Getting Hired

 How to obtain your social security number:

-- Upon receipt of the employment verification letter, forward your letter to the International Programs Office to request an F-1 status verification.
-For additional support and guidance, students should make an appointment with Todd Sasaki, Pitzer's International Student Advisor.
+2. Upon receipt of the employment verification letter, forward your letter to the International Programs Office to request an F-1 status verification.
+Students should also make an appointment with Todd Sasaki, Pitzer's International Student Advisor.

 Working

 It takes about two weeks to receive a Social Security card.
-However, once you have been assigned a social security number from the Administration, you may complete the hiring paperwork with Human Resources and, once "cleared to work", may begin working.
+However, once you have been assigned a social security number, you may complete hiring paperwork with Human Resources and, once cleared to work, may begin working.

 International students must complete necessary new hire documents.